 Using Soldo, you can make sure they adhere to these conditions.
 Simply give them each their own prepaid card, and add rules and limits to define where and how they can spend their money.

-- Limit runaway spending: Your policy makes it clear what’s expected of your employees, and what they can use company cash for.
+- Limit costs and outgoings: Your policy makes it clear what is expected of your employees, and what they can use company cash for.

-- Avoid exaggerated claims: Your policy is a concrete document you can point to when employees overstep the mark.
+- Prevent fraud: Your policy is a concrete document you can use to protect yourself if you feel employees have overstepped the mark.